 In case of inclement weather, emergency closings, or other unforeseen disruptions to scheduled classes, student must log onto their Canvas accounts for directions on where or how to continue their coursework.
-With this being an online course, bad weather should not prevent you from completing your course work unless you lose power.
+With this being an online course, bad weather should not affect you completing your coursework unless your power goes out and you lose your internet.